 On the one hand, for smaller organisations that operate exclusively in the UK market and are exclusively bound by UK law, the loosening of the rules will undoubtedly be a positive thing; these types of organisations typically don’t have a dedicated data protection resource, so these rules will likely mean individuals will spend a few less hours on compliance and a few more on their actual job roles.
 However, even for these businesses, there is as of yet no clear guidance on what is required under these more flexible rules and until there is, uncertainty certainly reigns.

-On the other hand, for any organisation that is also bound by the EU GDPR with regard to at least some of its processing, the reforms are unlikely to result in much change to their data protection compliance practices.
+On the other hand, for any organisation that is also bound by the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons regarding the processing of personal data and on the free movement of such data (General Data Protection Regulation). with regard to at least some of its processing, the reforms are unlikely to result in much change to their data protection compliance practices.
 After all, it is challenging enough to manage one A series of policies, procedures, actions plans etc. detailing an organisation's compliance with any relevant laws, Codes of Practice etc. let alone two; even if the second one is more flexible in its requirements.
 Realistically, are organisations going to commit to maintaining two different RoPAs and impact assessment frameworks; two different websites with different cookie categorisations; both a DPO and a Privacy Programme Manager?
 We suspect not.

 This is particularly so given that the UK has stated organisations that are compliant with the existing The UK General Data Protection Regulation.
 Before leaving the EU, the UK transposed the GDPR into UK law through the Data Protection Act 2018.
 This became the UK GDPR on 1st January 2021 when the UK formally exited the EU. (and therefore the EU GDPR) would “not need to significantly change their approach” to be considered compliant with the reformed UK law.
 What would need to change, is as of yet unknown.
-It is also worth noting that despite the government being confident that these developments will not impact the UK’s A status granted by either the EU Commission (EU) or UK government (UK) to third countries that provide personal data protection that is essentially equivalent to that provided in EU or UK law. ruling from the EU, only time will tell whether that is actually the case.
+It is also worth noting that despite the government being confident that these developments will not impact the UK’s Adequacy ruling from the EU, only time will tell whether that is actually the case.